 UNLEASHING THE COMPETITIVE MINDSET

-Why is it that as coaches we devote so little of our time to something that we know to be so important to the outcome in our various competitions?
-I think the reason is that we understand very little about the way the mind works and therefore it’s difficult to train.
+Why is it that, as coaches, we devote so little of our time to something that we know to be so important to the outcome in our various competitions?
+I think the reason is that we understand very little about the way the mind works, and therefore it’s difficult to train.
 It’s the “hard” subject we try to avoid.

 Here are 3 ways to tackle the difficult subject of training the mind to perform in competition.
-These are outlines and will need to be developed and refined by the reader but they are strong building blocks that can be introduced into your practice culture and competition
+These are outlines and will need to be developed and refined by the reader, but they are strong building blocks that can be introduced into your practice culture and competition

 1. It’s Not About The (Bike) Strokes

 Remember Lance Armstrong’s book “It’s Not about the Bike”?
-Armstrong was a cyclist who performed at the highest level and who understood that what he achieved in races around the world had nothing to do with the bike, it was all about himself.
+Armstrong was a cyclist who performed at the highest level and who understood that what he achieved in races around the world had nothing to do with the bike; it was all about himself.
 It was about his mind, the way he trained and the attitude he brought to his chosen sport of cycling.

 2. Avoid Stress at Your Peril!

-They say there are two certainties in life, death and taxes.
-In competitive tennis there is another certainty, stress.
+They say there are two certainties in life: death and taxes.
+In competitive tennis, there is another certainty: stress.
 It does you no good to ignore or try to avoid it, learn to play with it and to manipulate it to help you.

 Parents often try to eliminate stressful situations from their child’s competitive experience.
 This doesn’t make sense at all.
-Over time humans have evolved because we have adapted to threatening situations.
-Although we are programmed to avoid stress, the best way to avoid stress is to adapt to it, become faster, stronger, smarter.
+Over time, humans have evolved because we have adapted to threatening situations.
+Although we are programmed to avoid stress, the best way to avoid stress is to adapt to it, become faster, stronger, and smarter.
 It’s the same in tennis.
 If you are too slow getting to the ball you need to train specifically on your speed or your anticipation.

-With this attitude your improvement is a continual process.
+With this attitude, your improvement is a continual process.
 Remember “what doesn’t kill you makes you better”

 3. The Coach Takes Responsibility…